rockdaboot/wget2/docs/wget2_manual.md

   Explorer.
 This option allows you to change the "User-Agent" line issued by Wget.
 Use of this option is discouraged, unless you really know what you are doing.

-  Specifying empty user agent with --user-agent="" instructs Wget not to send the "User-Agent" header in HTTP requests.
+  Specifying empty user agent with --user-agent="" instructs Wget2 not to send the "User-Agent" header in HTTP requests.

 * --post-data=string, --post-file=file